Remortgage With A DMP Debt Management Plan – Best Rates 2024

 The other thing you need to consider is the weight of your Debt Management Plan as it will affect your remortgage with a dmp affordability test.

-You must be able to meet affordability criteria to be considered for any mortgage product, which does mean that if you have high monthly premiums going towards a DMP, it’s going to reduce the amount you can repay to your mortgage product.
+You must be able to meet affordability criteria to be considered for any mortgage product, which means that if you have high monthly premiums going towards a DMP, it will reduce the amount you can repay to your mortgage product.
 The heavier debts you have accumulated and consolidated into a DMP, the less likely it is to access decent deals for re-mortgaging.

 How does your credit file shape up?